 There are many other weeds that threaten the park.
 Lotus major comes in with road metal.
 Thistles are brought in on trampers socks and spread by animals.
 Old Man's Beard spreads over the forest smothering the tree tops.
 The list is never ending, there are always new threats to the plants of the park.

-Deer were released in the park early this century for the sport of hunting.
+Deer were released in the park in the early 1900s for the sport of hunting.
 Unchecked they can cause significant browse damage in the forests.
 For this reason hunting is permitted in the national park - hunters require a permit, available free online.
 Hunters can choose to return a diary of how many animals they shoot and if possible, to leave a jaw sample.
 This enables the department to monitor the deer population in a particular area and determine the age and health of the animals.

 Possum caught in Timms humane trap

 Introduced for their fur, the possum has spread throughout the country.
-They are responsible for the decline and deterioration of many of our native plants and trees including pohutukawa, mistletoe and kamahi.
+They are responsible for the decline and deterioration of many of our native birds, plants and trees including pohutukawa, mistletoe and kamahi.
 They are also responsible for the spread of diseases such as tuberculosis and giardia.

 Measures to control possums